lucamattiazzi/menuadhocbot/README.md

-# forget-me-bot
+# menuadhocbot
-A telegram bot that reminds me to do things
+A telegram bot to search recipes!
-Simply as it gets, I just write it to remind me of something, and so it does when I want.
-Also, you can create friendships with other users and remind each other of tasks.
+Do you want to cook something nice?
+Do you want to know how to cook something nice?
+I look for recipes in menuadhoc.it, using api.ai to understand your gibberish!

-On telegram is http://t.me/remembrall_bot, the website with info and friendship creator is https://forgetmebot.yegg.it
+On telegram is http://t.me/MaHtestBot, the website with info is https://menuadhocbot.yegg.it, the blog is https://menuadhoc.it